 This presentation contains forward-looking statements that involve substantial risks and uncertainties.
-Any statements in this presentation about future expectations, plans and prospects for Krystal Biotech, Inc. (together with or its subsidiaries and affiliates, the "Company"), including, but not limited to, statements about commercialization of VYJUVEK® in the United States; efforts and timelines to bring VYJUVEK to market in Europe, Japan and elsewhere; the market opportunity for and the potential market acceptance of VYJUVEK; estimated annual care costs for DEB patients; the B-VEC label expansion opportunity to address DEB ocular complications; the Company's in-house manufacturing capacity and expertise; the Company's technology platform, including its expected advantages; the development and commercialization of the Company's product candidates and pipeline expansion opportunities, including expected timing of upcoming milestones, and the conduct and timelines of preclinical and clinical trials; the preclinical and clinical utility of the Company's product candidates; plans for and timing of regulatory filings and meetings with regulators, including the U.S. Food and Drug Administration; the market opportunity for and the potential market acceptance of the Company's product candidates; and other statements containing the words "anticipate", "believe", "estimate", "expect", "intend", "may", "plan", "predict", "project", "target", "potential", "likely", "will", "would", "could", "should", "continue" and similar expressions, constitute forward-looking statements within the meaning of The Private Securities Litigation Reform Act of 1995.
-Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including: the content and timing of decisions made by the U.S. Food and Drug Administration, European Medicines Agency and other regulatory authorities; the uncertainties inherent in the initiation and conduct of clinical trials; availability and timing of data from clinical trials; whether results of early clinical trials or studies in different disease indications will be indicative of the results of ongoing or future trials; uncertainties associated with regulatory review of clinical trials, manufacturing processes, and applications for marketing approvals; manufacturing uncertainties or disruptions and the availability of VYIUVEK or product candidates; commercial potential of product candidates; the ability to retain and hire key personnel; the sufficiency of cash resources and need for additional financing; and such other important factors as are set forth in the Company's annual and quarterly reports and other filings on file with the U.S. Securities and Exchange Commission.
+Any statements in this presentation about future expectations, plans and prospects for Krystal Biotech, Inc. (together with or its subsidiaries and affiliates, the "Company"), including, but not limited to, statements about commercialization of VYJUVEK® in the United States; efforts and timelines to bring VYJUVEK to market in Europe, Japan and elsewhere; estimated numbers of DEB patients and the market opportunity for VYJUVEK; the B-VEC label expansion opportunity to address DEB ocular complications; the Company's in-house manufacturing capacity and expertise; the Company's technology platform, including its expected advantages; the development and commercialization of the Company's product candidates and pipeline expansion opportunities, including the conduct and timelines of preclinical and clinical trials and data readouts; the preclinical and clinical utility of the Company's product candidates; plans for and timing of regulatory filings; the market opportunities for and the potential market acceptance of the Company's product candidates; and other statements containing the words "anticipate", "believe", "estimate", "expect", "intend", "may", "plan", "predict", "project", "target", "potential", "likely", "will", "would", "could", "should", "continue" and similar expressions, constitute forward-looking statements within the meaning of The Private Securities Litigation Reform Act of 1995.
+Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including: the content and timing of decisions made by the U.S. Food and Drug Administration, European Medicines Agency and other regulatory authorities; the uncertainties inherent in the initiation and conduct of clinical trials; availability and timing of data from clinical trials; whether results of early clinical trials or studies in different disease indications will be indicative of the results of ongoing or future trials; manufacturing uncertainties or disruptions and the availability of VYJUVEK or product candidates; the ability to retain and hire key personnel; the sufficiency of cash resources and need for additional financing; and such other important factors as are set forth in the Company's annual and quarterly reports and other filings on file with the U.S. Securities and Exchange Commission.
 In addition, the forward-looking statements included in this presentation represent the Company's views as of the date of this presentation.
 The Company anticipates that subsequent events and developments will cause its views to change.
 However, while the Company may elect to update these forward-looking statements at some point in the future, it specifically disclaims any obligation to do so.
 These forward-looking statements should not be relied upon as representing the Company's views as of any date subsequent to the date of this presentation.